joewadcan/intro_to_code_site/README.md

 ## Grading

-Students will be graded as part of taking the course.
-All grades are private and only viewable by the student, if desired.
+Students can choose to take the course with grades (some companies may require it).
+If you opt-in to grading, here is the basis for your grade:

 - 42% = Participation via real-time trivia.
 7 classes, 6% earned each class.
 - 30% = Take home quizzes based on readings.
 6 quizzes, 5% earned each quiz.